essemmeppi/DS-portfolio/README.md

 ## Understanding Public Acceptability Through Multi-Channel Analysis
 Developed in partnership with the [OECD](https://www.oecd.org), the project aimed to assess public acceptability of policy reforms using online data.
 Unfortunately, access to X/Twitter users' data was cut off a few weeks before the project started, hence we decided to rely on news media articles as our main data source.
 We also used parliamentary speeches to characterise the difference between how the media and politicians discussed the reform.
 We worked retrospectively on the case study of the [2023 French pension reform](https://en.wikipedia.org/wiki/2023_French_pension_reform_law).

 To assess public acceptability, we used an OECD framework that identifies four main dimensions of public acceptability: economic, fairness, risk and time, and process.
-We operationalised this by having subject matter experts create four lists of keywords for the dimensions, which helped us navigate the textual data (and the corresponding embedding space).
+We operationalised this framework by having subject matter experts create four lists of keywords for the dimensions, which helped us navigate the textual data (and the corresponding embedding space).

 After downloading and preprocessing media data from [GDELT](https://www.gdeltproject.org) through Google BigQuery and parliamentary speeches from the open data portal of the French Parliament, the main steps of the analysis were:
 - Assess how close each document (article or speech) is to each of the four dimensions of public acceptability (inspired by [Mitra et al., 2016](https://doi.org/10.48550/arXiv.1602.01137));